fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 Thank you!

-How did you enjoy this book?
+How did you enjoy this course?
 Please let us know.
 Take a moment and email

 us at support@pragprog.com with your feedback.
 Tell us your story and you